tamontealegrep/MarketplaceCondition/README.md

 Name: listing_type_id, dtype: int64
 ```
 --------
-The column 'listing_type_id' will be unpacked to create new columns denoting each unique category present.
-Specifically, the categories 'gold_special', 'gold', 'gold_premium', and 'gold_pro' have been grouped under the listing_gold column.
+The column `listing_type_id` will be unpacked to create new columns denoting each unique category present, therefore `listing_free`, `listing_bronze`, `listing_silver` columns are created.
+The categories 'gold_special', 'gold', 'gold_premium', and 'gold_pro' have been grouped under the `listing_gold` column.
 This grouping was done as these categories generally have a limited number of individual examples, allowing for better representation and generalization in the new combined column.

 ```python
 # Unpack and delete listing_type_id